PathangeNandini/Ecommerce/README.md

 restaurantSchema.index({ location: "2dsphere" });
 ```

-The `$geoNear` aggregation stage powers nearby search with distance calculation, radius filtering, cuisine filters, rating filters, and pagination.
+The `$geoNear` aggregation stage powers nearby search with:
+- Distance calculation in km
+- Configurable radius filtering
+- Cuisine and rating filters
+- Pagination support
+- Automatic fallback to Chennai coordinates if location is denied

 ---

 ## 🛒 Cart System

-The cart prevents ordering from multiple restaurants simultaneously to avoid delivery confusion and order mismatches.
+The cart prevents ordering from multiple restaurants simultaneously.

 - `CartContext` uses `useRef` to track `restaurantId` without stale closures
-- When a user adds an item from a different restaurant, a custom conflict modal appears
+- When a user adds an item from a different restaurant, a **custom styled conflict modal** appears
 - `forceAddItem` clears the existing cart and starts a new one on confirmation
+- `CartSidebar` passes the real `restaurantId` to `addItem` (not null) to avoid corrupting cart state
 - Total price is calculated dynamically on both frontend and backend

 ---